Szeretettel köszöntelek a Tanuljunk együtt közösségi oldalán!

 Chinese character written in red with a circle drawn around it.
 The

 character, pronounced “chai” in Chinese, means demolish.
-For

 A